playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/more-cameras.md

 *Click to focus, then press `space` to zoom in and out, press `left arrow` and `right arrow` to switch to the left and right cameras*

-The [Basic Cameras][1] tutorial walks you through creating a camera Entity and adding it to your Pack.
+The [Basic Cameras][1] tutorial walks you through creating a camera Entity and adding it to your Scene.
 For a single static camera, no scripting is required.
 But for a more dynamic and interactive camera or for more advanced usage you might want to attach a script Component and program the camera behaviour yourself.

 ## Altering Attributes